wnameless/jpa-type-flattenedjson/README.md

 jpa-type-flattenedjson
 =============
-Simulate a new database datatype FlattenedJson based on the feature of @Converter since JPA 2.1
+Simulate a new database datatype FlattenedJson based on the feature of @Convert since JPA 2.1

 ## Maven Repo
 ```xml